|

 and sharing' practical application based philosophy of life, what would

+you establish as your immediate tangible goals?"
 If that question intrigues you, elicits a good challenge

 response within you, simply brings some things to mind, or just sounds